 What Is a Freeform Pool?

 Unlike a traditional swimming pool, which is usually a rectangular shape and lined with tiles, a freeform swimming pool is designed in a naturalistic or irregular shape, with curves or flowing lines.
-They're generally meant to appear as a pond or lake.
+(The kidney shaped pool is one of the most well known freeform pool shapes.)
 Contemporary freeform pools often have rock and waterfall features and are designed to resemble a natural pond, lake, or oasis.

 History of Freeform Pools